NguyenDinhQuoc/NguyenDinhQuoc_kn.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Khai, a fresh Ph.D. student at [Department of Statistics and Data Sciences](https://stat.utexas.edu/), [University of Texas at Austin](https://www.utexas.edu/).
-Before joining UT Austin, I was an AI Research Resident at [VinAI Research, Vietnam](http://www.vinai.io) under the supervision of  [Dr. Nhat Ho](https://nhatptnk8912.github.io/) and [Dr. Hung Bui](https://sites.google.com/site/buihhung/).
+I’m Khai, a fresh Ph.D. student at [Department of Statistics and Data Sciences](https://stat.utexas.edu/), [University of Texas at Austin](https://www.utexas.edu/), advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/).
+Before joining UT Austin, I was an AI Research Resident at [VinAI Research, Vietnam](http://www.vinai.io) under the supervision of [Dr. Hung Bui](https://sites.google.com/site/buihhung/).
 ## My work and research
 My current works are making [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) scalable in Machine Learning.
 In particular, I investigate new dimension reduction methods and new sub-sampling methods (mini-batches) for Optimal Transport.
 On the application side, I am interested in utilizing Optimal Transport to improve generative models, Bayesian inference, and other tasks that need to deal with probability measures.
 ## Publications